Skip to content

 Quarterly

-HR Vendor Invoice Agent - Recruiting, Training, Benefits Brokers | Gosign
+HR Vendor Invoice Agent

-HR vendor invoice workflow for recruiting agencies (LinkedIn Recruiter, Indeed, headhunter retainer and success fees), training providers and benefits brokers (401(k), health insurance carriers) with HR cost-center allocation per req, role and department plus works-council relevance check for IT system co-determination.
-General AP invoice capture (PEPPOL, eInvoice, IRS retention) handled by the [Invoice Capture Agent](/en/finance-agent-catalog/invoice-capture-agent/).
+HR vendor invoice workflow for recruiting agencies (LinkedIn Recruiter, Indeed, headhunter retainer and success fees), training providers and benefits brokers (401(k), health insurance carriers) with HR cost-center allocation per req, role and department and a works-council relevance check for IT system co-determination.
+General AP invoice capture (PEPPOL, eInvoice, IRS retention) handled by the Invoice Capture Agent.

 D